 - India: Picture the tuk-tuks or scooters to remember the Ashoka Chakra wheel.

-5. Utilize Online Quizzes and Flashcards
+5. Utilize online quizzes and flashcards

 You can also download our blank Asia map and challenge yourself to place the correct flags on each country.
-Turning it into a game makes learning more interactive.